UserNotFoundXEption/CupaGoovno/README.md

 - Your skill issue.

 ## What's next?
-### CupaGoovno v1.3
+### CupaGoovno v1.4
 - Fixes and changes based on your feedback.
 - ETA: When I gather enough feedback.
 ### CupaGoovno v2.0 - A new level of Cuphead modding
 - Custom charms and weapons introducing brand-new game mechanics.
 - Custom achievements unlocking charms and weapons mentioned above.
 - A new intelligent boss.
-    - Uses Neural Network and Deep Q-Learning to learn which attacks you struggle with and uses this knowledge to defeat you.
+    - Uses machine learning algorithms to learn which attacks you struggle with and uses this knowledge to defeat you.
 In order to prevail you need to learn all his attacks perfectly.
     - Gives health regeneration opportunities so you can make more mistakes the boss can learn from.
     - Forgets everything after battle.
 - ETA: Summer 2025
 ### What about other vanilla content?
-Based on my estimations this mod took me about 500 hours to make.
+Based on my estimations the first version of this mod took me about 500 hours to make.
 That is 7 months of modding at least 2 hours a day on average.
-After v2.0 I'm probably going to be sick of this game and move on to other projects.
+After v2.0 I'm most likely going to move on to other projects.
 Maybe one day I will mod DLC bosses and other vanilla content but for now I find it unlikely.

 ## Installation
 - Use the newest Cuphead version.